schanjr/schanjr/README.md

 ### Hi there, I'm Stanley. 👋

-## I'm a developer, photographer, and most importantly learner.
+## I'm a developer, a photographer, and Neophyte of many.

 - 👓 I'm currently working on some side projects related data organization and visualization like [grafana].
 - 😿  I'm looking to collaborate on some [projects] related to helping/addressing [covid19].